Gann4Life/GitCheatSheet/README.md

 ### Branches

+Branches are an important part of working with Git.
+Any commits you make will be made on the branch you're currently "checked out" to.
+Use `git status` to see which branch that is.

 `git branch [branch-name]` - Creates a new branch.

 `git checkout [branch-name]` - Switches to the specified branch and updates the working directory.